cloudevents/spec/docs/GOVERNANCE.md

 - Create a new branch with the same name as the new release version string appended with `-branch` (e.g. `<subject>/vX.Y.Z-branch`).
-  - Use Github to create a
+  - Use GitHub to create a
     [new release](https://github.com/cloudevents/spec/releases/new).
-    During that process, create a new tag with the new release version string (e.g. `<subject>/vX.Y.Z`) w/o any suffix.
+    During that process, create a new tag with the new release version string (e.g. `<subject>/vX.Y.Z`) without any suffix.
-  - Rerun the github CI actions from the previous PR and the "main" branch as they should all pass now; as a sanity check.
+  - Rerun the GitHub CI actions from the previous PR and the "main" branch as they should all pass now; as a sanity check.

 - Create an "announcement" highlighting the key features of the new release